dvapan/simplex_method/README.md

 # simplex_method
-Realisation of double phaze simplex method in python
+Implementation of the two-phase simplex method